Infiniti Q50 Insurance Rates

 Rates are averaged for all Infiniti Q50 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Increasing policy deductibles could save as much as $625 each year
+• Increasing comprehensive and collision deductibles can save approximately $625 each year

 As you’ve learned from the information above, many factors impact your Infiniti automobile insurance rates.
 Not only does the state you live in effect what you pay annually for car insurance, but so doesn’t your age and your driving history.